iEPCBM/AMS-Rufina/README.md

+This software (AMS Rufina) uses the Qt framework.

 This software (AMS Rufina) includes the "C++ AES (Advanced Encryption Standard) implementation".

 License of the "C++ AES (Advanced Encryption Standard) implementation":